BIBA

 Motor Excess Insurance

-What is Motor Excess Insurance from Easy Gap?
+What is Motor Excess Insurance?

 1. Compulsory excess is an amount your insurance insists you pay for any repair/write-off or claim.